 Does a specialized servicer handle default workouts differently than a generic servicer?

 Yes.
 Specialized servicers manage pre-foreclosure workflows, workout negotiations, and loss mitigation as integrated processes — not attorney handoffs at first default.
-With national foreclosure timelines averaging 762 days (ATTOM Q4 2024) and judicial foreclosure costs reaching $50,000 to $80,000, every delay in initiating the correct default workflow adds measurable cost.
+National foreclosure timelines average 762 days (ATTOM Q4 2024), and judicial foreclosure carries costs that dwarf non-judicial alternatives.
+Every delay in initiating the correct default workflow compounds that burden.
 Specialized default servicing preserves workout options that generic servicers abandon early.

 How does professional servicing support investor reporting for private lenders?